 You can also watch Ak'abal sing an invocation for rain, also at the Ullapool Book Festival in 2010, here:

 He did promise before he sang that this would not cause it to rain on the West Highland village, and that day at least he was right.

 Drum of Stone was Kettillonia’s first full-length book publication.
 It is a selection of the work of the celebrated Guatemalan Maya Indian poet Humberto Ak’abal, reproducing his poetry in English and Scots translation (from the Spanish) alongside examples of his work in the original K’iche’.
 Drum of Stone was published to coincide with Ak’abal’s first ever visit to Scotland, indeed to the U.K., in May 2010.
-Despite the frustrations of the extremely unfriendly British visa system, and travel difficulties caused by an Icelandic volcanic eruption, he made gave a memorable performance at the Ullapool Book Festival to a packed and enthusiastic audience, and also appeared at the Word (Aberdeen) Book Festival, and gave further readings in Edinburgh and Glasgow.
+Despite the frustrations of the extremely unfriendly British visa system, and travel difficulties caused by an Icelandic volcanic eruption, he gave a memorable performance at the Ullapool Book Festival to a packed and enthusiastic audience, and also appeared at the Word (Aberdeen) Book Festival, and gave further readings in Edinburgh and Glasgow.

 The Tom Wright Trust was generously supportive in enabling Ak’abal to make the long journey from Guatemala to Scotland.
 The Scottish Arts Council also gave financial assistance to the publication of Drum of Stone, and Kettillonia gratefully records its thanks to both.

 Ak’abal’s poems are rich, colourful and passionate.
 They are usually very concise, but in their concentrated form they oblige the reader to see the world afresh, and to be both delighted and disturbed by ideas about nature, love, community, politics and language.
 They appear simple, but are often profound and complex.
 In Drum of Stone the poems are enhanced by designs and motifs created by Iain McIntosh, one of Scotland’s leading illustrators.